 This is a tent camping site in a maple grove.
 A firepit with screen.
 Drive and park by your own tent site on 50+ acres.
 Only three miles to the beginning of 50 mile long, Red Bank Creek bike trail or waterway, which both go to the Allegheny River.
 Bring your own bikes and canoes, rafts, or kayaks.
 We have maps for rail trail, just ask me or my cohost.
 You can start trails

 This is a tent camping site in a maple grove.
 A firepit with screen.
 Drive and park by your own tent site on 50+ acres.
 Only three miles to the beginning of 50 mile long, Red Bank Creek bike trail or waterway, which both go to the Allegheny River.
 Bring your own bikes and canoes, rafts, or kayaks.
 We have maps for rail trail, just ask me or my cohost.
 You can start trails across from Giant Eagle in Brookville and take kayak or tube out 6 miles down in Summerville at Moore Road or further down in New Bethlehem.
 Tubing or kayaking is nice on Red Bank Creek, put in off White Street (across from large stone Methodist Church) take out in Summerville.
 May be too shallow July/August for boats but a rubber raft is very relaxing.
 Cook's Forest has a shuttle and float.
 Clarion River is 20 minutes away and deeper to do better late summer.
-You can hike a loop on the largest portion of the property through forest and stream down to Red Bank Creek.
+You can hike a loop on the largest portion of the property through forrest and stream down to Red Bank Creek.
 It takes about an hour to do loop if you just hike and don't hang out at "river".
-Just follow the pink dots to river and return along southern border of property still following pinks dots.
-To go to your camp site turn into property drive at the green gate.
+Just follow the pink dots to river and go out on delta from our stream into river to turn and pink arrow on tree on other side of our property's stream.
+The pink dot trail will bring you back onto inner road at Turtle Rock, near campsites.
 If you just want to lay in the hammock and read or sit in the shade you can do that too.
 Wildlife watching is always great.
 Snow shoeing in winter if you are into that but winter camping isn't for everyone.
 Use any dead downed wood for fire.
 A camp stove is nice due to heavy foliage of woods for cooking.
-Be aware there is other sites for guests at Blueberry Meadow; Rustic Cabin; or Boondock at Sandy Ledges for trailer camping.
+Be aware there are other sites for guests at Blueberry Meadow; Rustic Cabin; or Boondock at Sandy Ledges for trailer camping.

 - Check in: After 12PM